AndorenisCarbajal/Ticket-Lifecycle/README.md

 </p>

 <h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>

+<h2>Description</h2>
-This outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system, osTicket.
+In this lab, we will use Azure VMS, Windows 10 /Servers, and we will create tickets as end users, observe their properties, then respond to them as help desk professionals and close them out. <br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)